Janhavi-shede/Sciart_ImageJ_Assignment-Janhavi_Shede/README.md

 ### The Final Result

 The final result of the assignment was a CSV file containing quantitative measurements of all detected particles and an image with particle boundaries that were clearly marked.

-This protocol ensures reproducible particle detection and analysis in ImageJ, with parameter selection tailored to the specific image.